ossf/scorecard-action/README.md

 ## Installation
 **NOTE**: The Scorecards GitHub Action does not support private repositories.
 Private repositories can run Scorecards manually by following the [standard installation instructions)[https://github.com/ossf/scorecard#installation].

-To install the Scorecards GitHub Action, you must:
+To install the Scorecards GitHub Action, you need to:

 1) Authenticate by creating a PAT token and saving the token value as a repository secret (new Scorecards users only)
 2) Set up the workflow via the GitHub UI